Visas for France

 Short-stay tourist visas for France

-Nationals of countries not listed will need to apply for a Schengen visa prior to arrival in order to be granted entry to France.
+Nationals of countries not listed will need to apply for a Schengen visa prior to arrival in order to be granted entry into France.

 Schengen visas for France